Explosions Heard on Israeli-Syria Border, Israeli Emergency Sirens Activated

 — BNL NEWS (@BreakingNLive) May 9, 2018

-Israeli residents have been urged to enter shelters, evidencing the tense situation on the ground along the tense Israel-Syria border.
+Israeli residents along the country's tense border with Syria have been urged to enter shelters.

 — Qalaat Al Mudiq (@QalaatAlMudiq) May 9, 2018